-In response to the coronavirus pandemic, the Board of Governors authorized several lending facilities under section 13(3) of the Federal Reserve Act.
-The lending facilities are as follows:
+In response to the coronavirus pandemic that began in 2020, the Board of Governors authorized the FRBNY and the Federal Reserve Bank of Boston (FRBB) to establish and operate several lending facilities under section 13(3) of the Federal Reserve Act.

+The FRBNY established and operated the following five lending facilities:

-- On March 17, 2020, the Board of Governors authorized the FRBNY to establish and operate the Primary Dealer Credit Facility (PDCF).
-The PDCF is a term loan facility that provides funding to primary dealers in exchange for a broad range of collateral and is intended to foster the functioning of financial markets more generally. - On March 17, 2020, the Board of Governors authorized the FRBNY to establish and operate the Commercial Paper Funding Facility (CPFF).
-The purpose of the CPFF is to provide liquidity to short-term funding markets.
-The CPFF provides a liquidity backstop to U.S. issuers of commercial paper, including municipalities, by purchasing three-month unsecured and asset-backed commercial paper directly from eligible issuers.
-The FRBNY established the CP Funding Facility II Limited Liability Company (LLC) (CPFF II) to administer the CPFF.
-The Treasury, using the Exchange Stabilization Fund (ESF), made an equity investment in the CPFF II.
-The CPFF II will cease purchasing commercial paper on March 31, 2021. - On March 18, 2020, the Board of Governors authorized the Federal Reserve Bank of Boston (FRBB) to establish and operate the Money Market Mutual Fund Liquidity Facility (MMLF).
-The MMLF provides funding to U.S. depository institutions and bank holding companies to finance their purchases of certain types of assets from money market mutual funds under certain conditions.
-No new credit extensions under the MMLF will be made after March 31, 2021.
+- On March 17, 2020, the Primary Dealer Credit Facility (PDCF) was established as a term loan facility that provides funding to primary dealers in exchange for a broad range of collateral and is intended to foster the functioning of financial markets more generally.
+The PDCF's authority to extend loans ended March 31, 2021.
+All loans were subsequently repaid. - On March 17, 2020, the Commercial Paper Funding Facility (CPFF) was established to provide liquidity to short-term funding markets.
+The CPFF provided a liquidity backstop to U.S. issuers of commercial paper, including municipalities, by purchasing three-month unsecured and asset-backed commercial paper directly from eligible issuers.
+CP Funding Facility II Limited Liability Company (LLC) (CPFF II) was established to administer the CPFF.
+The Treasury, using the Exchange Stabilization Fund (ESF), made an equity investment in CPFF II.
+The CPFF's authority to purchase commercial paper ended March 31, 2021, and CPFF II was terminated on July 8, 2021. - On March 22, 2020, the Term Asset-Backed Securities Loan Facility (TALF) was established to provide loans to U.S. companies secured by certain AAA-rated asset-backed securities (ABS) backed by consumer and business loans.
+The Term Asset-Backed Securities Loan Facility II LLC (TALF II) was established to administer the facility.
+The Treasury, using funds appropriated to the ESF through the Coronavirus Aid, Relief, and Economic Security (CARES) Act, made an equity investment in TALF II.
+The TALF's authority to extend loans ended on December 31, 2020.